Breathe/Respira Grants

 An existing project/program is defined as any project, program, or service an organization has been successfully implementing for a minimum of the last six months that connects underserved communities with positive outdoor experiences, or health and wellness activities, or safety net services (ex: access to food, counseling services, etc.) that can be adapted to the outdoor environment.
 Proposals may include modification to existing applicant programs.

 Grants may be used to match other funding sources.
 Grants will be awarded one year at a time, with no promise of future funding.
 All grants must be spent out by grantee on an annual basis.
 Unspent funds will revert back to this program.
 An organization may be a sub-applicant on multiple proposal teams.
-However, an organization functioning as the lead applicant may apply for funding as the lead on only one proposal per grant cycle.
+However, an organization functioning as the lead applicant may apply for funding as the lead on only one proposal per grant cycle, unless applications serve distinctly different communities within the organization service area as determined by Program staff.

 What are the qualifying criteria for a grant proposal?

-An applicant organization (or fiscal agent) must be:
+An applicant organization (or fiscal agent) must be a:

-• a special district or Joint Powers Authority (JPA) formed pursuant to Chapter 5 (commencing with Section 6500) of Division 7 of the Government code
+• Special district or Joint Powers Authority (JPA) formed pursuant to Chapter 5 (commencing with Section 6500) of Division 7 of the Government code

-• a community group, community-based organization, or emerging or existing coalition
+• Community group, community-based organization, or emerging or existing coalition

 Applicants that are not a city, county, non-profit organization (501(c)3), special district or JPA formed pursuant to Chapter 5 (commencing with Section 6500 of Division 7 of the Government code if at least one of the parties to the Joint Powers Agreement qualifies as an eligible applicant), must work through a fiscal agent to apply.